Wednesday, December 24, 2025

 Aroma and Flavor – 1.5 out of 3 mugs

 The aroma is predominantly valhalla, with a subtle hint of root beer.
-The initial sip is reminiscent of cream soda, while the high sweetness is immediately apparent.
+The initial sip is reminiscent of cream soda, and its sweetness is immediately apparent.

 Head – 1.25 out of 3 mugs